Ten Movies I Grew Up With in the Sixties

-This movie, about the population of the world, mostly blinded by a meteor shower, wandering around man-eating plants scared the hell out of me.
+This movie, about man-eating plants that could move and a populace mostly blinded by a meteor shower, scared the hell out of me.
 I was that kid with his hands over his face peeking through his fingers.
 For three days I couldn't sleep in the dark.
 I didn't want to go into the back yard because it dropped off and I couldn't see what was just below, waiting for me.
 I stayed out of the woods I loved to play in.
 My friends and I ended up seeing it two more times.

 It is, of course, one of those cheesy B-grade movies made to scare little kids.
 If it's on TV, I might watch it just for nostalgia's sake.
 Two annoying scenes now stand out: the incessant, piercing screams of the woman in the lighthouse and the hypnotic ice cream truck tune that won't... leave... my... head.

 IMDB Rating 6.0